 In most cases, when you plant a privacy screen, you want a plant that will grow quickly and fill in the gaps.
 The longer you have to wait for it to grow, the longer you will have to suffer without privacy.
 And whether you like to sunbathe au natural in your garden, or just host a lot of backyard barbecues, everyone enjoys a little privacy.

-For this reason, the most popular bamboo screens tend to be the faster-growing running varieties of bamboo.
+For this reason, the most popular bamboo screens tend to be the fast-growing running varieties of bamboo.
 Unlike the clumping types of bamboo, running bamboo can spread quickly to fill in an area.
 But at the same time, you have to be careful that the running bamboo doesn’t “overrun” your garden.

 Size and shape